micmejia/bible-dump/NKJV/Exodus/Exod 30.md

 "Aaron shall burn on it sweet incense every morning; when he tends the lamps, he shall burn incense on it.

 ###### 8
-And when Aaron lights the lamps [^b]at twilight, he shall burn incense on it, a perpetual incense before the Lord throughout your generations.
+And when Aaron lights the lamps at twilight, he shall burn incense on it, a perpetual incense before the Lord throughout your generations.

 ###### 9
 You shall not offer strange incense on it, or a burnt offering, or a grain offering; nor shall you pour a drink offering on it.